hanggrian/rulebook/website/docs/rules/index.md

 ### Built-in types

-Do not use types from `java.*` when there are Kotlin equivalents.
+Prefer to use built-in types provided by the language.

 **:material-star-four-points-outline:{ #accent } Before**